RockyC28/tti-iqpc-opex-dashboard/README.md

 ## 2. My Role and Skills Demonstrated
 I worked as a **Data Analyst Intern** on the Business Systems Team and was mainly responsible for:

-- **Data work**: Extracted and merged data from SQL Server and Excel logs; standardized product, line, and time fields.
+- **Data work**: Data from SQL Server and Excel logs was extracted and combined; product, line, and time variables harmonized.
-- **Modeling / analysis**: Defined and calculated metrics such as defect rate, rework rate, output by line, and First Pass Yield.
+- **Modeling/Analysis**: Key metrics like defect rate, rework rate, output per line, and First Pass Yield have been identified and calculated.
-- **Visualization / product**: Designed and built Power BI dashboards for IQPC and OPEX with drill-down filters and clear KPI views.
+- **Visualization/product**: Developed data visualization dashboards using Power BI tools in the IQPC and OPEX cases, using drill-down filters and KPI visualization.
-- **Collaboration**: Communicated with engineers, QA staff, and managers to understand their needs and iterate on dashboard layouts.
+- **Collaboration**: Worked with the engineering, QA, and management teams to understand requirements and refine dashboard designs.

 This project highlights my skills in:
-- Python (pandas) for data cleaning and transformation
+- Python (pandas) for data cleaning and transformation process
-- SQL for querying, joining, and aggregating production and quality data
+- SQL queries, joins, and aggregation operations related to data from both "Production" and “Quality” databases
-- Power BI for data modeling, DAX measures, and interactive dashboards
+- Power BI for data modeling, DAX Formulas, and dashboarding Practices
 - Cross-functional communication and documentation of metrics and workflows

 ---